 Reduced service and limited hearings.
-Expect delays in obtaining judgments, fulfilling public records requests, and processing and filing documents.
 Persons entering courtroom must wear a face mask, practice physical distancing and check in with staff.

 Conduct business or access services online or by phone where possible.
 Vital services provided with reduced contact and social distancing.

-Statewide eviction ban in effect through January 31, 2021 for qualifying residential tenants who could not pay rent due to COVID-19 related hardship.
+Statewide eviction ban in effect through Jun.
+30 for qualifying residential tenants who could not pay rent due to COVID-19 related hardship.
 Tenant must sign a declaration of COVID-19 hardship and by June 30 pay 25% of the rent due between Sep.
 1, 2020 through Jun.
 30, 2021.

 Rent relief application for eligible landlords and tenants available online.

 New appointments for behind-the-wheel tests will be available once all previously postponed tests have been rescheduled.